piguy79/Adequate/README.md

 a.k.a Things I think I know about how to do development, but retain the rights to change later based on more input.

-### Modular Software
+### Modular Systems
-Software that is comprised of smaller pieces that can be inspected, debugged, upgraded. and reasoned about without fear of breaking other pieces.
+Systems that are comprised of smaller pieces that can be inspected, debugged, upgraded. and reasoned about independently.

 ### Late Binding
 Dependency Injection is an eager binding language's answer.
 Just pick a language where this is more natural.